 If you practice pausing to take inventory even in the middle of actions, the procedure eventually becomes automatic, at which point it is so swift it is virtually instantaneous.

 Whether you are on the mats or in the middle of everyday routines, time off can be more important than time on.
 You learn to weigh all relevant data in your goals and then strategize the best plan to get you where you want to be—leaving enough flexibility, of course, to recalculate and restrategize as you flow.

 Beyond book smarts, a programmer needs time and motivation.
 How do you become a better programmer?
 By programming!
 This quote I modified from Chess for Dummies by James Eade sums it up.

 After most people discover that I

 play chessprogram, they usually say, "You must be very smart."
 They should instead say, "You must have a lot of spare time."

-In January 2014 I was promoted to Quality Assurance Manager.
+In January 2014 I was promoted to Quality Engineer.
 I would tell my friends, "Instead of making stuff, I'm breaking stuff."
-After 17 years as a Web developer I was ready to become a manager, but I didn't want to give up programming.
-The opportunity came up to be a QA manager and I jumped at it.
-As I reinvented myself I found that testing was a joy.
+After 17 years as a Web developer I was ready to become a tester, but I didn't want to give up programming.
+So I reinvented myself and found that testing was a joy.
 In May 2016 I was promoted to Senior Quality Engineer.
 My focus is now on test automation along with test planning and test case management.